Councilors will consider curbing short-term rentals in South Portland

 ‘NEED FOR QUIETUDE’

 Morrison, who lives near four short-term rentals, says the worst offender in her experience opened last year in a bungalow right next door.
-Newly renovated and finely appointed, it’s one of three whole-house, short-term rentals in the Willard area that are listed on Airbnb by Marilys Scheinel of Cape Elizabeth.
+Newly renovated and finely appointed, it’s one of three whole-house, short-term rentals in the Willard area that are listed on Airbnb by Marilys Scheindel of Cape Elizabeth.

 Her husband, Robert, bought 180 Preble St. in August 2016 for $506,000 – nearly double the $270,000 paid two years earlier by SoPo Cottage LLC, the company that renovated it, according to the city assessor’s records.

-Scheinel charges $325 a night for the nine-bed, 15-guest house, plus a $1,500 security deposit and a $295 cleaning fee.
-Scheinel’s other short-term rentals in the area sleep 12 to 13 people and seven to nine people; a photo on Airbnb shows one of them with two flaming fire pits on a rooftop deck.
+Scheindel charges $325 a night for the nine-bed, 15-guest house, plus a $1,500 security deposit and a $295 cleaning fee.
+Scheindel’s other short-term rentals in the area sleep 12 to 13 people and seven to nine people; a photo on Airbnb shows one of them with two flaming fire pits on a rooftop deck.

-Scheinel disputed Morrison’s claim that her guests at 180 Preble St. held loud parties all summer long.
+Scheindel disputed Morrison’s claim that her guests at 180 Preble St. held loud parties all summer long.
 She said the average reservation was for eight people and multi-generational families.
 She recently lost an $1,800 reservation “by overemphasizing … the need for quietude,” she said.

-Scheinel said people who live near her short-term rentals should be more understanding and respectful, suggesting that she hasn’t complained about the neighbor who revs his car engine at 7:15 every morning, or the compost bin next door that attracts flies, or the broken sofa on a front lawn, or the incessantly barking dog, or the clothesline full of bras and underwear.
+Scheindel said people who live near her short-term rentals should be more understanding and respectful, suggesting that she hasn’t complained about the neighbor who revs his car engine at 7:15 every morning, or the compost bin next door that attracts flies, or the broken sofa on a front lawn, or the incessantly barking dog, or the clothesline full of bras and underwear.

-Morrison is adamant about the rowdy guests at 180 Preble St. and she bristles at the idea that the Scheinels’ commercial investment in the Willard area equals her personal stake in the neighborhood she calls home.
+Morrison is adamant about the rowdy guests at 180 Preble St. and she bristles at the idea that the Scheindels’ commercial investment in the Willard area equals her personal stake in the neighborhood she calls home.

 “If this was happening next door to their house in Cape Elizabeth, they wouldn’t put up with it,” Morrison said.
 “Why do we have to put up with this here?”

-Note: CORRECTION: This story was updated at 4:52 p.m. on Dec.
-11, 2017, to correct the spelling of Marilys Scheindel’s name.